Political and Systemic Risks That Offshore Trusts Address

 Moving Money Offshore

-Moving money offshore is legal and straightforward.
-The settlor transfers funds by wire from a U.S. bank to the foreign account held by the trust or its LLC.
-No government approval is required.
-The transfer is reported to the IRS through annual filings (Forms 3520 and 3520-A, FBAR).
-The legal framework for offshore transfers is well-established, and the process is routine for any bank accustomed to handling international wires.
+Moving money offshore is legal for U.S. citizens and requires no government approval.
+The settlor transfers funds by wire from a U.S. bank to the foreign account held by the trust or its underlying LLC.
+The transfer itself is routine for any bank that handles international wires.